Palm Beach Lake Trail is one of the best paved bike trails in South Florida

 Lucky for us, they don’t, and for six miles, there is a lovely bike path that interrupts their backyards and gives us a glimpse of Palm Beach perfection.

-The Lake Trail has a few interruptions (around the Sailfish Club, for example, where we saw a flotilla of children learning to sail.)
+The Lake Trail has a few interruptions (it leaves the water to go around the Sailfish Club, for example, where we saw a flotilla of children learning to sail.)
 But it is easy to follow and the few times you end up on the street, it is in residential areas of Palm Beach with little traffic.

 The paved bike trail is landscaped with many trees, some quite old and picturesque.